magillj/Recluse/README.md

 Recluse
 =======

-A basic and original web crawler
+A basic and original web crawler.
+Made this a while ago while I was bored, so it's probably outdated.

-Still under development, and currently unfunctional.
-Here's the plan though:
+Here's what the development plan was though:

 Version 1 - Basic data collection.
 The location of the information on the page is determined by an
             HTML configuration file.
 Data is read from there and then searched for across the page.